 Regular physical activities can improve lung capacity, which helps in reducing lung-related disorders and also helps in easier and faster movement of the air into the body through the lungs.

 Smoking tobacco is the leading risk factor for lung cancer and other lungs related issues.
-Passive smoking increases the risk of coronary heart disease by 25 to 40 per cent.
+Passive smoking increases the risk of lung cancer, coronary artery disease and stroke.

 In the breathing process, inhalation is much stronger than exhalation.
-As we breathe in, the air gets filtered by the nasal chambers, which is followed by the nose.
-Therefore, it is preferable to inhale and exhale through the nose than from the mouth.
+As we breathe in, the air gets filtered by the nasal chambers.
+Therefore, it is preferable to inhale and exhale through the nose than through the mouth.

 Yawning helps us to breathe more oxygen into our lungs.
 It is an involuntary process accompanied by a long inspiration (or) inhalation.
-This process occurs when the brain cells send a message as it senses the shortage of oxygen and this message tricks our sensory system to take a long deep breath or a yawn.
+This process occurs when the brain send a message about the shortage of oxygen and this message tricks our sensory system to take a long deep breath or a yawn.

 Also Refer: Lung Volumes and Lung Capacity